-The head of the team said the second phase of excavations is underway in Qaleh Kord Cave of Avaj, Qazvin province; where the team found the remains of neanderthal horses.
+The head of team said the second phase of excavations is underway in Qaleh Kord Cave of Avaj, Qazvin province; where the team found the remains of neanderthal horses.

 Hamed Vahdati Nasab told IRNA that the first stage of excavations was carried out last year.
 An Iranian-French archaeology team is working on the second phase in the form of a joint mission; which is to continue until the end of July.

-“Although the cave is very long, archaeologists have focused on its entrance; the place which is very rich in terms of cultural remnants and most of the activities in the Paleolithic period took place there.
+“The cave is very long, however the archaeologists have focused on its entrance; which is very rich in terms of cultural remnants.
+Most activities in the Paleolithic period took place there.
 We have found several thousand heads of arrows and animal remains from teeth to bones and horse skulls.”

 Pointing out that the main hunt of Neanderthal people was wild horse, he said based on his studies, several different remains of such horses have been found in this cave.

-Generally, some of these horses are about one and a half times larger than today’s horses, he went on to say.
+The general size of these horses is about one and a half times larger than today’s ones, he added.

 During the first phase of joint Iran-France archeological exploration in Qaleh Kord Cave of Avaj in Qazvin Province, over 6,000 cultural works from two boreholes were discovered.